ripienaar/free-for-dev/README.md

   * [gigalixir.com](https://gigalixir.com/) - Gigalixir provide 1 free instance that never sleeps, and free-tier PostgreSQL database limited to 2 connections, 10, 000 rows and no backups, for Elixir/Phoenix apps.
   * [glitch.com](https://glitch.com/) — Free unlimited public/private hosting with features such as code sharing and real-time collaboration
   * [heroku.com](https://www.heroku.com/) — Host your apps in the cloud, free for single process apps
+  * [Jelastic](https://jelastic.com/) — Multi-Cloud Platform-as-a-Service that automates environment provisioning, scaling, clustering and security updates of traditional and cloud-native applications running inside containers.
+The platform is provided with free trial (usually for 14 days) across a network of local service providers, as well as can be installed for free from DigitalOcean marketplace running up to 10 nodes (Max 64 GB RAM each)
   * [dplyr.dev](https://www.dplyr.dev) - Deploy Web Apps with Databases.
 Free for deploying on your machines.
 Maximum 2 deployments
   * [KintoHub](https://www.kintohub.com/) — KintoHub is an all-in-one platform to combine and deploy your backend services, websites, cron jobs, databases and everything your app needs in one place.
   * [Krucible](https://usekrucible.com) — Krucible is a platform for creating Kubernetes clusters for testing and development.
 Free tier accounts come with 25 cluster-hours per month.